 A lot of junior engineers that I talk to, say things like "I'm not good at front-end" or "I don't know about XYZ".
 Well, that might be true for the moment, but you can always learn whatever you don't know.
 Most people don't know most things.
 It is more important to be open to learning.
 Learning new things itself is a skill.
 This brings me to my next point.

 The best engineers I know are open to learning.
 They are often faster at learning than "others".
 This is not because they are smarter, but this is because they have developed this skill of learning new things over the years.
 Everyone has a different way of learning, figure out what works for you.

-Usually you'll have to go outside your comfort zone for this.
+Usually, you'll have to go outside your comfort zone for this.
 But the more new things you learn, the more you exercise your "learning muscle".
 Be open to suggestions and new ideas.
-These can be in the form of code review or during stand up meetings.
-Just general discussions between other team members is a great learning opportunity.
+These can be in the form of code reviews or during stand-up meetings.
+Just general discussions between other team members are a great learning opportunity.
 Listen carefully to what others are saying, if senior engineers a doing something a particular way there is almost always a reason they do it that way.

 If you don't know something, ask.
 No one will look down on you for not knowing something.
 And if they do, it is a reflection on them and not on you.
 It is better to ask a senior engineer who can explain something to you in 5 mins rather than spending 3 days trying to figure it out.
 However, please make a genuine effort to understand something before you go out and ask.
 You need to respect people's time.
 I see far too many junior developers who seek help at the first sight of inconvenience.
 This ties together with my previous point, if you don't struggle, you will not learn anything new.